simonwheatley/WordPress-Social-Bookmarks/oer-bookmarks/readme.txt

 == Changelog ==

+= 1.06 =

+* Add new capability for adding/editing/deleting Learning Paths
+* Ensure all users who can manage categories can manage Learning Paths
+* Ensure particularly that Authors can manage Learning Paths

 = 1.05 =

 * BUGFIX: Don't assume we're dealing with a bookmark post_type when filtering the_content
 * Add readme.txt
 * Bump version to 1.05

 = 1.04 =

 * First release